datastructures-js/datastructures-js/README.md

 ## DoublyLinkedList
 ![DoublyLinkedList](http://i.imgur.com/p7ZeBUE.jpg "DoublyLinkedList")

-node value data type: number, string, boolean or null
+node value data type: number, string, boolean or null.
 ```javascript
 var dList = ds.doublyLinkedList();
 ```
-**.addFirst(value)** add a node with the specified value to the beginning of the list
+**.addFirst(value)** add a node with the specified value to the beginning of the list.
 ```javascript
 dList.addFirst('n1');
 ```
-**.addLast(value)** add a node with the specified value to the end of the list
+**.addLast(value)** add a node with the specified value to the end of the list.
 ```javascript
 dList.addLast('n4');
 ```